POST 1:THE MYTH OF THE NOBLE/GOOD SAVAGE

 THE MYTH OF THE NOBLE/GOOD SAVAGE

-who embodies the concept of the indigene who has not been corrupted by civilization.
+who embodies the concept of the indigene, who has not been corrupted by civilization.

 In English, the phrase first appeared in the 17th century in John Drynden's heroic play The Conquest of Granada.
 Wherein it was used in reference to newly created man.
 "Savage" at that time could mean "wild beast" as well as "wild man".The phrase later became identified with the idealized picture of "nature's gentleman", which was an aspect of 18th-century sentimentalism.
 He visual trappings and associations change depending on the culture, but the underlying idea is constant.
 The noble savage is portrayed as ignorant and simple-minded but simultaneously uncorrupted by any of the moral failings of modern civilization and possessing an innate wisdom and connection to nature.